 In order to enable this functionality you need to perform the steps described in the following sections.

-- Go to System > Integrations > Manage Integration.
+Navigate to System > Integrations > Manage Integrations in the main menu.

 Select the encryption used by the LDAP server.
 The possible values are: